GetVerdict

 • “UNKNOWN” building names appear in the registry feed.
 Where building is unknown, we display the project name to keep evidence rows readable.

 • Sparse-area fallback.
-If an area has fewer than 6 valid comparables in 365 days, the verdict falls back to a static reference fixture and the confidence label drops to Low.
+If an area has fewer than 6 valid similar sales in 365 days, the verdict falls back to a static reference fixture and the confidence label drops to Low.

 • Sqft is computed.
 The registry stores square metres.
 We display sqft as sqm × 10.7639 for comfort; any rounding error originates here.